bartificer/programming-by-stealth/docs/pbs92.md

 3. Whether or not the clock shows seconds.
 4. Whether or not the clock shows pulsing dividers between the parts of the time.

 Rather than implementing your own timezone conversion, please use either JavaScript's built-in date functions, or, better yet, an open source library dedicated to making date and time operations easy.
-I'd recommend using [moment.js](https://momentjs.com) with it's [optional timezone extension](https://momentjs.com/timezone/).
+I'd recommend using [moment.js](https://momentjs.com) with its [optional timezone extension](https://momentjs.com/timezone/).

 Instalment 95 will be dedicated to a sample solution to this challenge.